Team-RainDate/Sign-Language-Classification/README.md

 # Sign-language-classification-Web-Application by Team-RainDate

-Web-application **"Sign-language-classification"** is buit for ITS307 Data Analytics group project by Team-RainDate.
+Web-application **"Sign-language-classification"** is buit for ITS307 Data Analytics group project by Sign-Team.
 This application is built to utilize data analytics and machine learning tools to extract features, pre-process, clean, analyze, interpret and visualize from online available structured datasets to derive a conclusion regarding the information they hold and predict the future.

 ### Why Sign language classification